 The shar-pei is an ancient breed, dating back more than 2,000 years to China's Han Dynasty.
 It's thought to have been bred by peasants to perform tasks including hunting, herding and guarding livestock from predators and thieves.
 Unfortunately, shar-peis were also frequently used as fighting dogs, which accounts for their aggression toward other dogs.

-Shar-peis, along with other Chinese dog breeds, were nearly wiped out during the mid-20th century by the Communist government, which disapproved of keeping dogs as pets.
-However, breeders in Hong Kong and Taiwan were able to preserve the breed and eventually rebuild their numbers.
-This is thanks largely to Matgo Law, a breeder from Hong Kong who introduced shar-peis to American breeders in the early 1970s in an effort to save them from extinction.
-The breed took off in the U.S., becoming extremely popular in the 1980s.
+Matgo Law, a breeder from Hong Kong who was passionate about the shar-pei breed, introduced them to American breeders in the early 1970s.
+This resulted in shar-peis becoming extremely popular in the U.S., especially in the 1980s.
 The AKC recognized it as an official breed in 1992.
 Since then, the shar-pei has declined in popularity but still enjoys a broad base of fanciers.
 Today there are over 70,000 shar-peis registered with the AKC in the U.S.